 RQ: 1 How does dialogic learning support PST understanding of literature circles?

 RQ: 2 How does the learning design facilitate PST meta-awareness of knowledge co-creation?

 The study uses a qualitative approach to build insight into knowledge co-creation over time.
 Iterative design based on dialogue as data collection in literature circles and focus groups.
 Artefacts used as part of student created learning tasks and as reflective prompts including visualisation for metaphoric language (Crow Country), sociogram poster (Wonder), character profiles (Hunt for Ned Kelly).
 Assessment tasks collected to gain insight into PST thinking from academic perspective.
 Digital images of artefacts (with permissions) to be uploaded as data.
 Analytic approaches to data will include discourse analysis informed by Alexander’s dialogic principles and Ludvigsen’s work on interaction patterns.
-Data will also be analysed in collaboration with Crina Damşa.
+Data was also analysed in collaboration with Crina Damşa and Tingjia Wang.